CENTRAL BANGNA FACADE DESIGN

 Building area : 3,000 sqm. [facade area]

-Status : Under Construction
+Status : Completed, 2014

 Formerly regarded as an outskirt area of eastern Bangkok, Bangna district has now been immersed into the fast-growing commercial and residential developments in the recent years, thanks to the arrival of the up-coming mass transit system.
 Central Plaza Bangna, the first shopping centre opened in the area two decades ago, needs to respond to this trend.
 Major renovation of both external facade and interior are planned in order to retain its position as a long-standing landmark of Bangna district.